 After some matcha latte and hemp beer we got back in our Beetle to hit up the beautiful coast.
-We came to a stop at the Solvang Brewing Company which was…. alright but more impressive was Olsen’s Danish Village Bakery!
+We came to stop at the Solvang Brewing Company which was…. alright but was more impressed by Olsen’s Danish Village Bakery!
 Now that was some good stuff.

-Then we spot Ostrich Land USA.
+Then we spotted Ostrich Land USA.
 Hells yes, we are stopping in.
 (Being professionals doesn’t stop you from asking stupid questions about ostriches.)